dojo/docs/dojox/form.rst

 * :ref:`dojox.form.BusyButton <dojox/form/BusyButton>`

-  A new Button with progresss indicator built in, for indicating processing after you press the button
+  A new Button with progress indicator built in, for indicating processing after you press the button

 * :ref:`dojox.form.CheckedMultiSelect <dojox/form/CheckedMultiSelect>`